Air Fryer Cottage Fries

 » These jalapeno poppers and pork belly bites are two of our favorite air fryer recipes!

 • Russet potatoes – Medium russet potatoes work best.
 They have enough starch in them to get crispy and yet remain fluffy on the inside.
 You can also use Yukon gold or Maris piper potatoes.
+I always leave the skin on the potatoes, but you can remove it if you like.
+It won’t change the cooking time or preparation at all.

 • Olive oil – You can also use Avocado, anole or vegetable oil.